michaelcourcy/kasten-on-eks/pre-req-1-storage.md

 # Conclusion

-You are now ready to go with a csi storage on EKS that support snapshot.

 Delete this resources only useful for the test.
 ```
 kubectl delete pod app
 kubectl delete pvc ebs-claim
 kubectl delete volumesnapshot first-snapshot
 ```

+You now have an EKS cluster with a csi storage that support snapshot you can move to [the second step](./pre-req-2-network.md) for the ingress controller.